 This week at Domino, we’re celebrating the heart—and workhorse—of the home: the kitchen.
 From up-and-coming cabinet styles to top-selling paints to try to just-dropped appliances, we’re serving up ideas for every type of budget.
 Check in daily to see what’s cooking.

 You can’t judge a book by its cover, but kitchen cabinets are a different story.
 Intricate grooves, raised panels, and integrated handles are just some of the qualities that define a cupboard’s style.
-If you’re in the market for a new space, it’s time to study up on some of the most common options out there, plus the trending ideas that are taking renovations by storm.
+If you’re in the market for a new space, study up on some of the most common options out there before you call in a millwork pro to bring it to life.
 Ahead, we rounded up our 14 favorite types of kitchen cabinets.

 Lack of ornamentation is what sets this time-tested style apart (it’s been around for centuries).
 Shaker doors are defined by their five segments: vertical pieces on the sides called stiles, horizontal pieces on the top and bottom called rails, and the recessed panel in the center.
 Spice up the basic form with a bold paint color.

 Get rid of countertop clutter by putting your toaster, stand mixer, and blender in these hardworking cabinets.
 Maximize the layout by taking them from the floor to the ceiling, or stack smaller boxes above and below.